make-money-online-without-investment/.github/profile/README.md

-# How to Earn Money from Upload Movies on Telegram
+# How to Earn Money from Uploading Movies on Telegram

 Telegram is becoming one of the most popular platforms for sharing content, and many people are using it in creative ways to make money.
 One trending method is uploading movies on Telegram channels.
-If you're wondering how to **earn money from upload movies on Telegram**, this article will guide you step-by-step.
+If you're wondering how to **earn money from uploading movies on Telegram**, this article will guide you step-by-step.

 ## Is it Legal to Upload Movies on Telegram?